 A mother's love story

 At that time, my elder sister married their (Zhang family) brother-in-law, who was in Nanjing at the time.
 They had a child, and in 1957, I went to help take care of the child.
 I had also met Zhang XX at my elder brother's house, but it was all very ordinary, and I didn't pay much attention to him or think in that direction.
-Suddenly one day, my elder brother gave me a letter from Zhang XX, and I found it very strange, so I pushed the letter aside.
+Suddenly, one day, my elder brother gave me a letter from Zhang XX, and I found it quite strange, so I pushed the letter aside.
 It turned out that my brother-in-law and elder sister had this intention: they wanted to match us up.

 Saturday, February 17, 2024